-Writing down the goals is not enough.
-It's best if employees' goals are public so that everyone on the team can view them.
+Writing down their goals is not enough.
+It's best if employees' goals are public so that everyone in the team can view them.
 In addition to keeping everyone in the loop, this will pressure people to plan accordingly.
 In Weekdone, we have a special feature for setting and communicating goals.
 It's the famous OKRs, Objectives and Key Results system.
 It helps you connect different level objectives to measurable results, making people move together in the right direction.

 Make goals smart

-Setting specific, challenging, obtainable goals enhances your team performance.
+Setting specific, challenging, obtainable goals enhance your team performance.
 Not a big surprise there.
 Yet, how often do you really think about setting SMART objectives?
 Reflecting your past experience, have you always set goals that are: